-SEMINAR IN TEACHING ESL: THEORY AND METHOD 573 3 credits Seminar in Teaching Est: Theory and method Prerequisites: 111 and 112 or their equivalents, or permission of the instructor.
+573 SEMINAR IN TEACHING ESL: THEORY AND METHOD

+Prerequisites: 111 and 112 or their equivalents, or permission of the instructor.
 Theoretical issues in linguistic description and language acquisition as relevant to learning of a second lan-guage.
 Elaboration of principles for the teaching of English as a second language based on research in linguistics, psycholinguistics and second language pedagogy.

-575 THEORY OF RHETORIC

-3 credits Prerequisites: 111 and 112 or their equivalents, or permission of the instructor.
-Ancient and modern theories of rhetoric, with attention to classical oration, "topics" of rhetoric and their application to teaching of English.
+THEORY OF RHETORIC 3 credits Prerequisites: 111 and 112 or their equivalents, or permission of the instructor.
+Ancient and modern theories of rhetoric with attention to classical oration, "topics" of rhetoric and their permission of the instructor with attention to classical oration, "topics" of rhetoric and their application to teaching of English.